 Marc believes that protecting our environment and finding sustainable sources of energy are among the most important issues facing Marylanders in the coming years.
-That is why he is proud to have been endorsed by the Maryland Chapter of the Sierra Club, the Montgomery County Green Democrats, and the League of Conservation Voters in 2014 and received a 100% voting record from the League of Conservation Voters in 2015.
+That is why he is proud to have received a 100% voting record from the League of Conservation Voters in 2016.
 Maryland has 3,200 miles of shoreline and even small changes to the climate and sea level will have major implications to our environment, economy, and quality of life.
 The state is also blessed with the Chesapeake Bay, a true environmental gem that we must work to protect and restore.
 Demand for energy has leveled off in recent years, but this is due as much to a slow economy as it is to any policy or behavioral shift.
 As the economy grows and energy demand increases, prices will rise and new sources will be needed.
 The question becomes, where does Maryland want its energy to come from: dirty fossil fuels or new, clean sources?

 - Maryland has been a leader in seeking climate change solutions, passing legislation and joining efforts such as the Regional Greenhouse Gas Initiative (RGGI), a cap-and-trade program for power plants in the Northeast.
 However, these are just the early steps—far more must be done and our state cannot go it alone.
 Marc supports pursuing additional regional agreements to find broad-based solutions to this problem.
 He also supported the Greenhouse Gas Reduction Act which increases Maryland’s goal for reducing emissions.